Introduction: How 'Channel' fits into the Input/Output and the "4 P’s" Models

 Circulating print media allows for the sharing of extensive detail to an individual.
-Although “readership” is arguably more important than circulation per se, both factors enter into the potential exposure of print information to the public.
+Although 'readership' is arguably more important than circulation per se, both factors enter into the potential exposure of print information to the public.
 For example, there are many facets to home care and self-care for diabetes management, arthritis pain management, and other chronic problems.
-Simply providing this information in a 30-second television ad or a fairly rapid patient-provider clinical session will too often result in confusion, error, and/or even complete failure to follow up on the advice.
+Simply providing this information in a 30-second television ad or a short patient-provider clinical session will too often result in confusion, error, and/or even complete failure to follow up on the advice.
 Individuals who have similar information through circulating or self-retaining print can re-access the information at their convenience.
 The problem with circulating print, however, is that it is usually unidirectional: the writer communicates to the target audience, but the target audience gives us no indication as to whether they understand the writing or find it interesting.
 Finally, it must be noted that with the advent of social media, popularity of print material has declined to the extent to which newspapers and magazines are going out of business or, at a minimum, have reduced the length and depth of their information and have lost much of their customer base.
 A great deal of information that would have been presented via circulating print a quarter of a century ago is now more typically accessed online.